Skip to content

 worker-8-9 #8, #9

-2. Services / Queues and Responsibilities with Scaling Suggestions
+2. Services / Queues and Their Responsibilities and Scaling Recommendations

-Scaling requires higher performance requirements from the host server, including but not limited to the server itself, database services, Redis, etc.
+Scaling requires higher performance from the server, including but not limited to the server itself, database service, Redis, etc.

-Generally speaking, scaling DataFlux Func usually just involves increasing the number of replicas for corresponding services.
-Therefore, users should first understand their actual business situation so they can scale accordingly.
+Generally, scaling DataFlux Func only requires increasing the number of replicas for the corresponding service.
+Therefore, users should first understand their actual business situation to scale accordingly.

-The complete list of services, queues, their responsibilities, and scaling suggestions are as follows:
+The complete services, queues, their responsibilities, and scaling recommendations are as follows:

 Service / Queue Responsibility